Detecting Backdoor in Deep Neural Networks via Intentional Adversarial Perturbations: Experimental Results

 \subsection{Comparison with Related Work}

 In this section, the proposed method is compared with STRIP \cite{GaoXW0RN19}.
-In the detection process of STRIP \cite{GaoXW0RN19}, STRIP adds a set of other images to the input image in order to generate a set of blended images \cite{GaoXW0RN19}.
-STRIP utilizes entropy to measure the randomness of the predicted labels of all blended images \cite{GaoXW0RN19}.
-Because the content of the blended benign image is destroyed, the corresponding predicted labels tend to be random and vary significantly, so the entropy of these predicted labels is high \cite{GaoXW0RN19}.
-However, for the backdoor instance, even if it is overlapped by other image, the backdoored model still classifies the blended image as the target label due to the presence of trigger.
-Therefore, the predicted labels of these blended images tend to be consistent, so the entropy is very low or even zero.
+In the detection process of STRIP \cite{GaoXW0RN19}, a set of other images from different classes are added to the input image separately in order to generate a set of blended images \cite{GaoXW0RN19}.
+Then, STRIP utilizes entropy to measure the randomness of the predicted labels of all the blended images \cite{GaoXW0RN19}.
+The entropy of clean images is significantly lower than the entropy of backdoor instances.
 As a result, the smaller the entropy, the input image is more likely to contain a trigger \cite{GaoXW0RN19}.